Student-Athlete removed from play/practice

 If you suspect your student has a concussion, they should be evaluated by a licensed health care provider as soon as possible.
 If your student is currently diagnosed with a concussion or being evaluated for a concussion, please communicate that information to your student’s school site.
 There is a process with specific steps that should be followed to ensure your student returns to school and activities when they are ready.
-If y our student is evaluated, PLEASE HAVE YOUR STUDENT'S HEALTHCARE PROVIDER COMPLETE THIS FORM.
+If your student is evaluated, PLEASE HAVE YOUR STUDENT'S HEALTHCARE PROVIDER COMPLETE THIS FORM.

 Recovery